samuelim01/tp/docs/UserGuide.md

 Elevate your wedding curation with precision.
 Filter vendors by their details and more, allowing you to manage crucial arrangements and allocation with ease.

+Allows you to filter vendors by their details and more, so that you can manage arrangements and allocations and zoom in to your vendor list accordingly.

 Format: `vendor filter [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…`